GeoSensorWebLab/mapnik-vector-demo/README.markdown

-# Mapnik Tiles with Custom Projections
+# Mapnik Vector Tiles with Custom Projections

 In this guide I will show you how to deploy a small web map tile server on a virtual machine.
 It will serve up tiles in projections that are not the default Web Mercator projection.
 An OpenLayers client will be used to view the final result.